AdobeDocs/certification.en/help/certifications/getting-started.md

 >[!TAB Get prepped]

-On the "Get prepped" tab of each certification journey page, you will find any preparation material recommended for that certification.
+On the **[!UICONTROL Get prepped]** tab of each certification journey page, you will find any preparation material recommended for that certification.

 ![Prepped Badge](/help/certifications/assets/get_prepped_true.png)